tc39/proposal-resizablearraybuffer/README.md

 This security risk is intrinsic to the proposal and is not entirely eliminable.
 This proposal tries to mitigate with the following design choices:

 - Introduce new buffer types instead of retrofitting existing buffer types so code paths can be kept separate
-- Make the new types only usable with auto-tracking TypedArrays
+- Make partially OOB TypedArrays act like their buffers are detached instead of auto-updating the length.
 - Make in-place implementation always possible to limit data pointer moves

 ## FAQ and design rationale tradeoffs